RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 The Update Project page is accessible from the :ref:`details` of a project.
 This page can be used for the following operations:

 * Edit the project name and description
-* Add or remove an MSSQL database connection
+* Add or remove an MSSQL database connection, or change settings (NOTE: you will be required to re-enter database credentials to make changes)
 * Add additional data to label
 * Add or change the codebook file
 * Add, remove, or change project permissions